roadiz/docs/src/developer/first-steps/installation.rst

     # fit your development environment (OS, UID).
     # .env file will be tracked by Git
     #
+    # Customize docker-compose.yml file to set your stack name
+    #
     # Initialize your Docker environment
     docker-compose build
     docker-compose up -d --force-recreate